- How are oral cavity and oropharyngeal cancers treated?

 Chemotherapy for oral cavity and oropharyngeal cancer

-Chemotherapy (chemo) is the use of anti-cancer drugs that are given into a vein or taken by mouth.
-These drugs enter the bloodstream and can reach cancer that has spread to organs beyond the head and neck.
+Chemotherapy (chemo) is the use of anti-cancer drugs to treat cancer.
+For oral cavity and oropharyngeal cancers, the drugs are given into a vein or taken by mouth, which allows them to enter the bloodstream and reach cancer that has spread to organs beyond the head and neck.
 It may be used in several different situations:

 - Chemo (typically combined with radiation therapy) may be used instead of surgery as the main treatment for some cancers.